 Before you continue

-No special considerations are needed for such process, and you would implement it just as you would do as with any process in Bizagi.
+No special considerations are needed for the process, and you would implement it just as you would any process in Bizagi.

-However, it is expected that such process works with a set of data which matches that same data structure employed by the AI experiment.
+However, it is expected that the process works with a set of data which matches the data structure employed by the AI experiment.

 For information on Bizagi basics, about how to implement processes with Bizagi Studio, refer to:

-2.Clearly identified at which point during the process, you capture initial information and would like to have Bizagi suggest a prediction to the end user.
+2.Clearly identified where in the process, you capture initial information and would like to have Bizagi suggest a prediction to the user.

-3.Created and published an AI experiment whose result is satisfactory.
+3.Created and published an AI experiment with satisfactory results.

 For more information about this step, refer to Working with AI experiments.